monospice/laravel-view-composers/README.md

 ...
 ```

-In the example above, the Service Provider will apply the
+In the example above, the Service Provider applies the `App\Http\ViewComposers`
-`App\Http\ViewComposers` namespace to both the `CommentComposer` and the
+namespace to both the `CommentComposer` and the `AnotherComposer` classes.
-`AnotherComposer` classes.

 One may change the namespace at any time by calling `setNamespace()` again.
 Any namespaces are automatically cleared at the end of each `bindViews()`